Inflation is on the rise. Yesterday’s CPI reading saw inflation rise 2.8% year-over-year.

 Bearish investors and traders are afraid that rising inflation will kill the bull market in stocks.
 I disagree.

 - History shows that rising inflation is not consistently bearish for the stock market.
 Stagflation is bearish, not inflation.
 Rising inflation is normal when the economy is growing.
 There are no significant signs of economic deterioration (stagflation) right now.

 Here’s an overview of inflation.

 This is what happens to the stock market when inflation goes up.

 January 2015 – February 2017

-The S&P 500 went higher, even though there was a “significant correction” along the way.
+The S&P 500 went higher while inflation went up, even though there was a “big correction” along the way.

 July 2009 – September 2011

-The S&P went higher, even though there were 2 significant corrections along the way.
+The S&P went higher when inflation went up, even though there were 2 big corrections along the way.

 October 2006 – July 2008